JacemHaggui/File-Repository/README.md

 Packet **list_files(Packet* in, char destination[]);
 ```

-Here a summary of the student_server packet manager :
+Here is a summary of the student_server packet Handling :

 ```c
 void student_server() {